o-biotech/public-web-docs/docs/integrations/connecting-downstream-services.md

 ### Hot Storage

-Hot Storage refers to data that must be accessible immediately and reliably.
-Data coming from hot storage is known as “data streams.”
-In order to connect to this API, you will use the Hot Storage URL, API Access Token and connect with a SignalR client in any language.
-SignalR is an open-source library that facilitates to add real-time functionality to web applications.
+Hot Storage refers to data that must be accessible immediately and reliably (referred to as “data streams").
+To connect to this API, use the Hot Storage URL, API Access Token and a SignalR client in any language.
+SignalR is an open-source library that facilitates real-time functionality in web applications.
 Using this, the server application can push real-time data to the client.
-This API can be viewed in action on your main dashboard, on the 'Streaming' tab.
+You can see this API in action in the 'Streaming' tab of the device data dashboard.

 ```cli
 https://dashboard.openbiotech.co/api/data/hot/connect